coffee-driven-dev007/KFC-delivery-application/README.md

 └─────────────────────┘
 ```

-### Application Flow
+### Request Flow

 1. User interacts with the React frontend.
-2. Frontend sends requests to the Express API.
+2. React sends API requests to the Express server.
-3. API processes requests and communicates with MongoDB.
+3. Express processes requests and communicates with MongoDB.
-4. Data is returned to the frontend.
+4. Database responses are returned to the API.
-5. UI updates dynamically based on user actions.
+5. The frontend updates dynamically based on returned data.

 ---